CodeBrauer/27daysofcode/README.md

 Goal: Get a better coder, face up to new challenges, improve skills!

+## Day 017

+Sorry - today was very tough day.
+This is a placeholder for a future project.

 ## Day 016 (Shell)

 [[Script]](https://codebrauer.github.io/100daysofcode/016_2017-01-16_Shell_Simple-DB-Backup) - Coded a shellscript that backups all mysql databases, compress it and deletes old backups.